arthurgdn/miniscraper/README.md

     const model = {
         title: '.title',    // returns the text content of first element matching this selector
-        names: ['.name'],   // returns an array of the text content of all elements matching this selector
+        names: { selector: ['.name'], transformer: (name)=> name.trim() },   // returns an array of the text content of all elements matching this selector and transforms the results with a callback function
-        metadata: {         // nested model object to format the returned results
-            date: '.date',
-            languages: ['.language']
-        }
     }

     const scrapingResults = objectSelector(document, model);